Hypocisy/RPGCoreV3-Chinese-wiki/Levels.md

 # Configuring levels

 Every level requires a customized configuration.
 The keying is the level we are processing, make sure that you do not keep any gaps between the levels so players can actually level up.
 Players start at Lv1.
+Command rewards can substitute %player% and %uuid% and are executed as operators by the levelling player.

 | Option | Type | Description |
 |-|-|-|